modelscope/AgentEvolver/README.md

 ### Step 4.
 Begin Training! 🚀 🚀
 Copy the `example.env` file to `.env` and modify the parameters, including your **API key**, **conda path**.

-Using AgentEvoler launcher to start environment, log dashboard and training process altogether.
+Using AgentEvolver launcher to start environment, log dashboard and training process altogether.

 ```bash
 conda activate agentevolver